RoryHemmings/CAN-spy/docs/report.md

 # 4. Evaluation and Results

-As previously stated, this project is not a traditional research project and thus the evaluation is more qualatative and will consist mostly of demos and example code.
+As previously stated, this project is not a traditional research project and thus the evaluation is more qualitative and will consist mostly of demos and example code.

 The most powerful part of the python framework is that it allows you to arbitrarily read and write bytes to the CAN bus which means it is capable or remotely performing any protocol level attack without direct physical access to the CAN BUS.
 For example, lets say you wanted to perform a spoofing attack specific to your system where you spoofed sensor readings.
 You could use the script below to do so.